chapel-lang/chapel/doc/rst/language/spec/classes.rst

 See :ref:`Chapter-Methods` for more information about methods.

 Within a class method, the type of ``this`` is generally the non-nilable ``borrowed`` variant of the class type.
-It is different for type methods (see below) and it might be a different type if the class method is declared as a secondary method with a type expression.
+It is different for methods on types (see below) and it might be a different type if the class method is declared as a secondary method with a type expression.